 - People with Asthma and smoke

 When a person is suffering from Asthma, it is advised and assumed that the patient will avoid smoking.
 Being a chronic inflammatory airway disease, any sort of smoke such as air pollution or incensed stick is harmful for a person with any sort of respiratory disease.

-- Occupational exposure to
+- Occupational exposure to dusts and chemicals

 People who are exposed to dust or chemical vapours such as grain handlers, coal miners and metal moulders have a higher chance of developing COPD.
 Long-term exposure to chemical fumes, vapours and dust in the workplace can lead to irritation and inflammation of lungs.